Chief Event Officer Complete Guide 2026

 Some people skip levels or move faster.
 Here's how:

 Cross-Industry Experience: Professionals who've worked in multiple industries often understand business strategy faster.
-They can translate event outcomes into business language quickly.
+You can translate event outcomes into business language quicker.

 P&L Ownership Early: Someone who owns budget accountability early (as an event manager) often advances faster than someone who spends years just coordinating.